McDonald's ousts CEO over consensual relationship with employee

-(Reuters) - McDonald’s Corp (MCD.N) dismissed Chief Executive Steve Easterbrook over a recent consensual relationship with an employee, which the board determined violated company policy, the fast-food giant said on Sunday.
+(Reuters) - McDonald’s Corp dismissed Chief Executive Steve Easterbrook over a recent consensual relationship with an employee, which the board determined violated company policy, the fast-food giant said on Sunday.

-The board determined that Easterbrook had “demonstrated poor judgment” involving the relationship, McDonald’s said in a news release.
+The board found that Easterbrook, 52, who had led McDonald’s since 2015, had “demonstrated poor judgment” involving the relationship, McDonald’s said in a news release.
 Easterbrook relinquished his seat on the company’s board as well.

-“This was a mistake,” Easterbrook, 52, said of the relationship in an email to employees on Sunday released by the company.
+“This was a mistake,” Easterbrook said of the relationship in an email to employees on Sunday released by the company.
 “Given the values of the company, I agree with the board that it is time for me to move on.”

-The departure of Easterbrook, who had led McDonald’s since 2015, is among the most significant in corporate America in the past several years over relationships deemed inappropriate.
+His departure was among the most significant in corporate America in the past several years over relationships deemed inappropriate.

 Scrutiny of executives and their treatment of employees has intensified amid the #MeToo social media movement, which highlighted instances of sexual harassment in the workplace.
-In June 2018, Intel Corp (INTC.O) CEO Brian Krzanich resigned after an investigation found he had a consensual relationship with an employee that breached company policy.
+In June 2018, Intel Corp CEO Brian Krzanich resigned after an investigation found he had a consensual relationship with an employee that breached company policy.

 Chris Kempczinski, 51, most recently president of McDonald’s USA, was named the company’s new CEO, effective immediately.
 He also joined the McDonald’s board.